mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p class="date text-center">It's not timetk</p>

 But timetk is again _too_ popular.
-Timetk has been downloaded 1,400,000 times and his a staple of time series analysis in the tidyverse.
+Timetk has been downloaded 1,400,000 times and is a staple of time series analysis using R.

-### Learning Time Series Analysis
+### Learning Time Series Analysis in R for FREE

-**Want to get started with Time Series Analysis?** (perfect if you have to solve time series projects for your company.)
+**Want to get started with Time Series Analysis in R for free?**

 Check out the Time Series Analysis section on [Page 3 of my R Cheat Sheet](https://www.business-science.io/r-cheatsheet).